Unexpected Behavior of Ultra-Low-Crosslinked Microgels in Crowded Conditions: Results

+{We start by comparing results obtained for ULC microgels to available simulations of standard ones with 5\% crosslinker concentration, the only other case already reported in the literature so far~\cite{del2024numerical}.}

-We begin by investigating the effects of crowding on the size of ultra-low crosslinked microgels (ULCs).
+\textbf{Microgels deswelling} We begin by investigating the effects of crowding on the size of ultra-low crosslinked microgels (ULCs).
 Unlike regular microgels, ULCs are extremely soft, and can deviate significantly from a spherical shape.
 Representative snapshots of a ULC microgel and a regular one with crosslinker concentration of $c=5\%$ are reported in Figure~\ref{fig:packing}~a.I, a.II, respectively, to illustrate this contrast.
 While the ULC adopts an extended, loose conformation, the regular microgel remains rather compact.
 Consequently, when calculating the particle size as the cube root of the volume, as is commonly done, the strong anisotropy of ULCs is neglected.
 Moreover, the presence of very long outer chains may lead to an overestimation of the particle volume.
 Despite these limitations, we still resort to the calculation of the hydrodynamic radius to quantify the size dependence of the microgels as a function of the nominal packing fraction $\zeta$ (see Methods Section, Equation~\ref{eq:rh} and Equation~\ref{eq:zeta}).
 This approach enables the comparison with available experimental data~\cite{scotti2019deswelling}.

 The hydrodynamic radius $R_H$, normalized by a reference value $R_{H0}$ obtained under dilute conditions, is shown as a function of $\zeta$ in Figure~\ref{fig:packing}b, together with the corresponding data for $c=5\%$ microgels, previously reported in Ref.~\cite{del2024numerical}.
 We first start by discussing the behavior for the crosslinked microgels.
 At low $\zeta$, where particles do not significantly interact, they maintain a constant $R_H$.
-Only when microgels come into contact, approximately around the hard-sphere random-closed packing packing fraction, $\zeta_{RCP}\sim0.64$, the $c=5\%$ microgels start to shrink.
+Only when microgels come into contact, approximately around the hard-sphere random-closed packing fraction, $\zeta_{\mathrm{RCP}}\sim0.64$, the $c=5\%$ microgels start to shrink.
 For $\zeta \gtrsim 1.5 $, the scaling $R_H/R_{H0}\sim \zeta^{-1/3}$ emerges, consistent with uniform compression of spherical particles~\cite{del2024numerical}.